-A secondary plaza/courtyard has been provided at the side of the building, which is lacking in detail.
+The applicant should also provide a plaza/courtyard on the south side of the building.
 Street furniture, special paving, pedestrian lighting, and landscaping should be provided for this plaza prior to certification of the detailed site plan.

 S-44-Provide areas for landmarks, monuments and other public art and incorporate them into the streetscape.